 "I would expect a much higher proportion of Americans to have gotten the booster by this point," he said.

 Roberts said a lack of public awareness about the shots or the prevailing narrative that the pandemic is ending might have hindered the vaccine rollout.

 "The fact that this booster came out days before Biden said the pandemic is over is a huge mixed message," he said.
 "Now it’s going to be that much harder to convince those at risk who are on the fence to get a booster."

-Still, the U.S. has seen an uptick in overall demand for Covid shots since the booster rollout began: The U.S. is currently administering around 314,000 Covid vaccine doses per day, as a weekly average.
-That's nearly triple the number from the start of the month.
+Still, the U.S. has seen an uptick in demand for Covid shots since the booster rollout began: The U.S. is currently administering around 356,000 Covid vaccine doses per day, as a weekly average.
+That's more than triple the number from the start of the month.

 The CDC recommends that everyone over 12 get an updated booster, as long as at least two months have passed since their last Covid shot.
 People who recently got Covid should wait at least until their acute illness is over, and the CDC says they can consider delaying their boosters until three months after their symptoms started or since they first tested positive.

 People can mix and match vaccines from Pfizer and Moderna, but Pfizer’s updated booster is available to people ages 12 and up while Moderna’s is limited to ages 18 and up.